keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > and simpler to manage and navigate.
 Keep in mind that the following is just a suggestion, as there is no universally recognized best practice
 > for naming conventions.*

-All configurations for Keboola components, including data source and data destination connectors, Transformations, Workspaces, Flows, and others, along with any Storage objects created, are required to adhere to the standard naming conventions outlined below.
+All configurations for Keboola components, including data source and data destination connectors, transformations, workspaces, flows, and others, along with any Storage objects created, are required to adhere to the standard naming conventions outlined below.

 #### Component configurations
 The name of each component (data source/data destination connector or application) should include a use case/category (if possible), a domain (if applicable),